zero-functional/zero-functional/README.md

 ### indexedMap

-Generates a tuple `(index, it)` for each element in the collection.
+Generates a named tuple `(idx: index, item: it)` for each element in the collection.

 ```nim
 var n = zip(a, b, c) -->